JayTeeGeezy/pypunters/README.rst

 Scraping Performances
 ~~~~~~~~~~~~~~~~~~~~~

-To scrape a list of performances from a specified profile URL, call the scrape_performances method on the scraper instance as follows:
+To scrape a list of completed (not abandoned), official (non-trial) performances from a specified profile URL, call the scrape_performances method on the scraper instance as follows:

 	>>> performances = scraper.scrape_performances(url)